Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Preliminaries

-The formulas of \MSOo logic are those which can be constructed using vertex variables, denoted usually by $x_i, y_i, \dots$, set variables denoted usually by $X_i, Y_i, \dots$, \emph{label classes} denoted by $L_i$, the predicates $E(x_i,x_j), x_i \in L_j, x_i = x_j$ operating on vertex variables, standard propositional connectives and the quantifiers $\exists, \forall$ operating on vertex and set variables.
-The semantics are defined in the usual way, with the $E(x_i, x_j)$ predicate being true if and only if $(x_i,x_j) \in E$ and labels being interpreted as sets of vertices.
+\lv{ The formulas of \MSOo logic are those that can be constructed using vertex variables, denoted usually by $x_i, y_i, \dots$, set variables denoted usually by $X_i, Y_i, \dots$, \emph{label classes} denoted by $L_i$, the predicates $E(x_i,x_j)$, $x_i \in L_j$, and $x_i = x_j$ operating on vertex variables, standard propositional connectives, and the quantifiers $\exists, \forall$ operating on vertex and set variables.
+The semantics is defined in the usual way, with the predicate $E(x_i, x_j)$ being true if and only if $(x_i,x_j) \in E$ and labels being interpreted as sets of vertices.

 We will also consider two more standard logics in graph theory.
-An \FO logic only allows quantifications over elements (vertices or edges).
-A more powerful, \MSOt, where in addition to \MSOo, even quantification over the set of edges is allowed.
-It is well known that \FO $\subsetneq$ \MSOo $\subsetneq$ \MSOt, where the connectivity, and the Hamiltonian cycle are properties demonstrating strict inclusions, respectively.
-For more details consult e.g., \cite{CE-book}.
+The logic \FO allows quantifications only over elements (vertices or edges).
+A more powerful logic, \MSOt, extends \MSOo by permitting quantification over sets of edges.
+It is well known that \FO $\subsetneq$ \MSOo $\subsetneq$ \MSOt, where connectivity and the Hamiltonian cycle are properties demonstrating strict inclusions, respectively.
+For more details consult \cite{CE-book}.
 Let $\phi(\aleph)$ be a formula with one free variable.
-The \emph{size} of the formula (denoted as $|\phi|$) is measured in the number of vertex and set quantifiers.
+The \emph{size} of $\phi(\aleph)$ (denoted by $|\phi|$) is defined as the number of vertex and set quantifiers. }